 The treatment of infants and children with amniotic band syndrome is symptomatic and supportive.

-Correction or repair associated malformations is done as necessitated by type of defect.
+Correction or repair associated deformities is done as required by the type of defect.

 Physical and occupational therapy may also be necessary.

 Severe lymphatic or venous congestion at the time of birth may lead to necrosis and gangrene if not urgently treated.

 - Walter JH, Jr, Goss LR, Lazzara AT.
 Amniotic band syndrome.
 J Foot Ankle Surg.
 1998;37:325–333. doi: 10.1016/S1067-2516(98)80070-7.

 - Sentilhes L, Verspyck E, Patrier S, Eurin D, Lechevallier J, Marpeau L. Amniotic band syndrome: pathogenesis, prenatal diagnosis and neonatal management.
 J Gynecol Obstet Biol Reprod (Paris) 2003;32:693–704.
 K

 - awamura K, Chung KC.
 Constriction band syndrome.
 Hand Clin.
 2009;25:257–264. doi: 10.1016/j.hcl.2008.10.007.

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.